Studiestræde 21: Thyge and Johan Frederik Christensen

+20th century

 The brothers Christen and P. M. Daell from Aalborg established a mail order business on the first floor on 12 January 1910.
 The venture was an immediate success and soon had to move to larger premises at Nørregade 12.
 It would later develop into the department store Daells Varehus.

 Furniture maker Jacob Kjær operated a furniture workshop in the courtyard from 1928 to 1950.
 He created the furniture for the Danish pavilion at the 1929 Barcelona International Exposition.
 Some of his works are now owned by the Danish Design Museum.

-The building was in 1994-95 acquired by Mødrehjælpen for DKK 6 millions.
+In 1994-95, Mødrehjælpen acquired the building for DKK 6 millions.

 Architecture

 The building consists of four storeys over a raised cellar.
 The fourth storey was added in 1890.
 The building is give bays wide and the two outer bays are slightly projecting compared to the three central ones.
 The gate is topped by a fanlight.

 Today

 Tea:licious, a café specializing in tea, is based in the basement.